CTR-tools/CTR-tools/README.md

 * Single CSEQ file may contain multiple sequences.
 * Click sequence on the list to show its tracks/instruments.
 * Double-clicking the track will bring MIDI file save dialog.
+* Use "patch MIDI instruments" option in case if custom instrument mapping is available.
+You can also add own mappings, see ctrdata.json for the reference.

 2016-2019, DCxDemo*.